PdxCodeGuild/Full-Stack-Day-Class/notes/git-workflow-branching.md

 Make a new branch for each practice problem you work on from now on.

-1. Before you start some speculative work, make a feature branch using `git checkout -b BRANCH`.
+1. Before you start some speculative work, make a feature branch _off of master_.
+    Checkout master `git checkout master`.
+    Then make a new branch `git checkout -b BRANCH`.

 1. If you ever change which problem you're working on, list the branches with `git branch` then check out the relevant one using `git checkout BRANCH` before committing.

 ## Working